amesbah/cpen-testing-course/assignments/assignment2-coverage-analysis.md

    - Method coverage percentage

 2. **Bug-Specific Coverage**:
-   - Is the buggy code covered by any tests?
+   - Is the fault covered by any tests?
-   - If covered, which tests execute the buggy code?
+   - If covered, which tests execute the fault?
-   - If not covered, why is this code path missed?
+   - If not covered, why is the faulty path missed?

 3. **Coverage Analysis**:
    - What is the coverage of the file/class containing the bug?